bo2themax/Asspp/README.md

    - In Finder, locate Asspp.app, Control-click (or right-click) the app and choose "Open", then click "Open" again in the dialog.
 This will create a one-time trust exception for the app.
 2. If Control-clicking does not work or the app is still blocked:
    - Open System Settings -> Privacy & Security (or System Preferences -> Security & Privacy on older macOS).
 In the General/Security section, look for the blocked app and click "Open Anyway" or "Allow".
 You may need to enter an administrator password.
-3. If the app runs but requests additional permissions:
-   - Grant the required permissions (for example: Files and Folders, Full Disk Access) in System Settings -> Privacy & Security, then restart the app if prompted.
-4. Recommendation: Download from this repository's Releases and verify the release details to ensure the source is trusted before trusting and opening the app.
+3. Recommendation: Download from this repository's Releases and verify the release details to ensure the source is trusted before trusting and opening the app.

 > These steps follow macOS Gatekeeper practices and help minimize security risks while allowing you to run unsigned or self-signed apps.